 What else should I bring?

-Bug spray and your CAMERA!
-Photo opportunities are everywhere.
+Your CAMERA!
+Photo opportunities are great with Snow in South Georgia.
 NO PROFESSIONAL PHOTOGRAPHERS ALLOWED unless permission is granted in advance.

 Directions - 580 Ralph Rahn Rd.
 Rincon, GA 31326 will work in your navigation system

 From Rincon: Continue North on Highway 21 toward Springfield.
 Go past EFACEC and the stop light at Ebenezer Rd.
 Continue north for one more mile.
 Ralph Rahn Rd will be located on the left.
 Take a left onto Ralph Rahn Rd.
 Go approximately .8 miles and Madrac Farms will be on your right.

 From Springfield: Continue South on Highway 21 toward Rincon.
 Go past Harvey's and St. Bonafice Catholic Church.
 Ralph Rahn Rd, will be approximately .5 miles on the right hand side.
 Turn right onto Ralph Rahn Rd.
 Madrac Farms will be on the right approximately .8 miles.